 During the year, the District revised the annual operating budget.
 Budget revisions were made to address and correct the original budgets to reflect more accurately the sources and uses of funding for the School District.
-Budget revisions during the fiscal year were routine in nature and were insignificant when compared with total revenues and expenditures of the District.

 A schedule showing the original and final budget amounts compared to the District's actual financial activity for the General Fund and major special revenue funds is provided in this report as required supplementary information.